Azure/azure-sdk-for-js/documentation/writing_tests.md

 #### Handling timeouts

 All of the tests in the Azure SDK repository should have a timeout.
-In the previous section, we have discussed how this timeout is defined for mocha, though the parameter `--timeout` with an additional milliseconds amount, which is sent during the invocation of mocha.
+In the previous section, we have discussed how this timeout is defined for _mocha_, though the parameter `--timeout` with an additional milliseconds amount, which is sent during the invocation of mocha.
 Now we will define how to know how many milliseconds to pass to this parameter.

 New projects inside of this repository can take a safe guess based on how much the tests on average take locally. **Existing projects** should instead follow these steps to **get a reasonable timeout from past test executions**: